telvarost/BetaTweaks-StationAPI/README.md

 * [Water ladders](https://minecraft.fandom.com/wiki/Tutorials/Water_ladder): entities can get into fluids through the south-east corner or into some sides via signs/ladders

 ### Optional
-Use version v1.1.0 to INCLUDE this tweak.
+Use version 1.2.0 to EXCLUDE this tweak.
-Use version v1.1.1 to EXCLUDE this tweak.
+Use version 1.2.0-fire to INCLUDE this tweak.
 * Infinite Fire Spread And Selectable Tick Rate
   * WARNING: Please be careful with this setting, always make sure it is false when editing configs unless if you really want it true
   * Note: There currently seems to be a bug with GlassConfigAPI where Integer configs need to be saved twice to take effect